Praline Gianduja (pronounced zhahn-DOO-yuh) is a melt-in-your-mouth combination of tempered dark chocolate and hazelnut praline.

 Pour mixture into a mold or a jelly roll pan lined with plastic wrap.

 Refrigerate until gianduja is firm.
-Pop out of mold or cut into 1-inch squares or other desired shape and size.
+Pop-out of the mold or cut into 1-inch squares or other desired shape and size.

 Using a chocolate dipping fork, gently dip into tempered dark chocolate.
 Place on a baking sheet lined with waxed paper until chocolate has set.
 I like to keep my room temperature around 60°F for the chocolate to set.
 This will help keep the nice sheen on the chocolate.